 Overview

 Enfield Council consulted residents of Manor Road on the idea of a Controlled Parking Zone (CPZ).
 A positive response was received overall.
 Recently we asked the residents of Halifax Road if they too felt parking controls were necessary and the responses we received suggested they are.
 The Council aims to proceed with introducing the scheme in Summer/Autumn 2019.
-This consultation provides residents and others the opportunity to object or make representation regarding the scheme.

 Overview

 Enfield Council consulted residents of Manor Road on the idea of a Controlled Parking Zone (CPZ).
 A positive response was received overall.
 Recently we asked the residents of Halifax Road if they too felt parking controls were necessary and the responses we received suggested they are.
 The Council aims to proceed with introducing the scheme in Summer/Autumn 2019.
-This consultation provides residents and others the opportunity to object or make representation regarding the scheme.

 Residents,